Buckwheat or Kasha for Homemade Baby Food Recipes – When Can Baby Have Buckwheat and Kasha?

 What is Buckwheat?

 While its name would make you think that this is a type of wheat, buckwheat is not related to wheat nor is it a grain.
+Buckwheat is actually gluten free and is a great choice for homemade baby cereal and baby’s diet!

-Buckwheat is actually a seed however as with other seeds like quinoa, buckwheatit is tossed into the whole grain category.
+Buckwheat is actually a seed however as with other seeds like quinoa, buckwheat is tossed into the whole grain category.
 Buckwheat is gluten free and makes a wonderful food for those who are gluten intolerant (celiac disease) or who have an allergy to the wheat protein.
 Buckwheat may be found either roasted or unroasted.

 Is Kasha – Buckwheat?